Subscribe to updates

 Barking and Dagenham Neighbourhood Policing Update

-Superintendent Biju Premnath and Acting Chief Inspector Carol Weeden provided an update on the work of Barking and Dagenham's Neighbourhood Policing teams.
-The structure remains the same, with ward and town centre teams operating across three clusters, and teams are currently at full strength, though vacancies are expected due to natural churn.
-Officers' time abstracted from their ward duties averages four to five days per month, with detailed data available online.
+Superintendent Biju Premnath and Acting Chief Inspector Carroll Weeden provided an update on neighbourhood policing in Barking and Dagenham.
+The structure of neighbourhood policing, comprising Ward and Town Centre Teams, remains unchanged, and teams are currently at full strength.
+Officers' abstraction from their ward duties averages four to five days per month.

-Changes to the neighbourhood policing model were discussed, including the disbandment of the Integrated Communications and Engagement team, with its functions now absorbed by ward and town centre officers.
-Licensing will move to a centralised model, and joint working with Transport for London (TfL) will be restructured.
+Changes to the neighbourhood policing model were discussed, including the disbandment of the Integrated Communications & Engagement team, with these functions now being absorbed by Ward and Town Centre officers.
+Licensing will move to a centralised model, and joint working with Transport for London (TfL) will adopt a new approach.

 Work Programme